dlhamilton/Whats-Cooking/README.md

 - An alert for each message, with a class assigned based on the message's tags (e.g., success, warning, error).
 The message is displayed in a safe manner to prevent malicious content.
 - A close button for each alert using Bootstrap's data-bs-dismiss attribute.

++++ An Image here +++

+##### Profile Section
+- A profle sectionm that is only accessible when the user is logged in.
+- Shows user account details.
+It shows the users status and how far they are from the next level.
+If the user has not completed their account then it will show a button to link the user to the complete account section.
+- Quick links to favourite recipes, recipes made by the user and the users that the user follows.
+- There is a button which links to the user profile and a logout button

++++ An Image here +++

 ##### Footer
 - The footer contains two paragraphs of text and icons.
 - The first paragraph displays a link to the author's Github account, and the second paragraph displays social media icons.
 - The footer has a background color of "footer-bg" and uses font awesome icons to display the social media icons.

++++ An Image here +++

+#### Index
+- A carousel is created to display 3 featured recipes with their corresponding images and captions.
+- Indicators are added to show which image is currently being displayed in the carousel.
+- A "sign up" button is added to the carousel that links to the login/sign up page if the user is not already authenticated.
+- A section is added that introduces the website and its purpose.
+- Another section is added that explains why the user should sign up for the website.
+- A bulleted list is included with reasons to sign up, such as access to an extensive recipe database, ability to save favorite recipes, and share recipes with the community.
+- The page shows the top three liked recipes with the author of the recipe, description and the average rating.

++++ An Image here +++

 ### Future Features